Interested in joining the HAVEN team? Please check out the left side of our home page for any openings. Thank you for your interest!

 Hettie Jans Wortelboer has worked and volunteered with HAVEN since 2004, and worked on the issue of domestic violence since 1999.
 She facilitates support groups and provides individual therapy for women with a history of domestic violence.
 After returning to school and studying with her children at the dinner table, she received her Master’s degree in Counseling from the University of Great Falls, and has a BA in Psychology and a BS in Sociology.
 Hettie has a busy private practice in Livingston working mostly with children with a history of abuse and neglect.

-Ania Bartkowiak, Support Group Facilitator
+Ania Bartkowiak, Counselor and Support Group Facilitator

 Hannah Wahlert, Community Education Specialist

-Ellie Newell, Evening Client Advocate
+Ellie Newell, Client Advocate

 Alex Mufson, Volunteer Rural Support Group Facilitator and Crisis Line Advocate